Galbar/galSlider/README.md

 When a new galSlider object is created from an HTML node e, it is stored into e.galSlider and you can access it from there:
 ```
 var e = document.getElementById('mySlider');
-new galSlider(e); // Create a new galSlider from e
+galSlider.create(e); // Create a new galSlider from e
 e.galSlider;
 > Object { self: <div#mySlider.galSlider.galSl...timeout: 5, autoplay: true }
 ```

+### galSlider.create(e)
+Create a new galSlider from HTML element, stores it in e.galSlider and returns the galSlider instance.

+The following methods belong to the instance e.galSlider:

 ### .start()
 Make the galSlider slide automatically.